workspacer/workspacer/src/docs/content/_index.md

 # installation

-[download the latest installer from github](https://github.com/rickbutton/workspacer/releases) and install it. workspacer will automatically check for updates, and automatically download them.
+[check out the quickstart guide](/quickstart), workspacer will automatically check for updates!

 # configuration